git4o/scrap-mod-trace/README.md

 Some workshop creations don't tell you what mods you need.
 You may have uninstalled a mod needed by your creations.
 With the Scrap Mechanic Mod Tracer, you can figure out which mods are needed by creations.
 **This program is currently for windows only.
-I don't have the time to port it to linux, but you can follow this tutorial, which is basically what this program does, but manual and harder**
+I don't have the time to port it to linux, but you can follow [this tutorial](https://github.com/git4o/scrap-mod-trace/blob/main/TUTORIAL.md), which is basically what this program does, but manual and harder (execpt it does not delete shapes)**

 # Installation
 ## The easy way